Myths: Mac Misconceptions

 “We use macs, so, y’know… we’re pretty secure.”

-There are many misconceptions and myths regarding cyber security.
+There are many misconceptions and myths regarding cyber security best practices.
 One of the more common myths is that MACs are immune to online threats.
 Some people believe that Macs are more secure than other computers because of the following reasons:

 • Unix-based: Macs are built on a Unix foundation, which makes them harder to exploit.